-and the second s Wash and wax the exterior.
+AND THE PARTY OF T Wash and wax the exterior.
 Inspect the body for scratches or other damage.
 Touch up or repair as necessary.
 Flush the underside thoroughly.
-PRO-THE BY Run thorough operational checks of steering, brakes, engine and transmission.
+10 mm m m m m m m m m m m m m m m m m m Run thorough operational checks of steering, brakes, engine and transmission.
 Operate vehicle slowly during these checks to allow sufficient circulation of fluids and reseating of components.
-Vour motor home should now be ready for a new traveling